Retail En Route

-Heathrow boasts 48,000 square metres of retail space over its five terminals and the prices range from pocket money up to premium.
-You'll find perfumes, skin care products, alcohol and chocolates in all terminals, but, if you want designer gear, Terminal 3 is where you'll find brands such as Armani, Dior, Gucci and Cartier.
+Heathrow Airport in London boasts 48,000 square metres of retail space over its five terminals and the prices range from pocket money up to premium.
+You’ll find perfumes, skin care products, alcohol and chocolates in all terminals, but, if you want designer gear, Terminal 3 is where you’ll find brands such as Armani, Dior, Gucci and Cartier.
 Terminal 5, which opened with much fanfare in 2008, aims to showcase the best of British to departing passengers.
 Mulberry, Paul Smith, Links of London, and Smythson fly the flag for British design and craftsmanship.
-Search and compare cheap flights to London.

 Voted best in Africa and winning plaudits for its airport shopping too, Johannesburg has more than 100 shops selling everything from trinkets to accessories to high-end luxury leather goods.
 It’s not the cheapest airport in the world, but still boasts discounts of 40 per cent on prices downtown.
 Search and compare cheap flights to Johannesburg.

-A mindboggling fact: Frankfurt Airport's retail offerings would cover four soccer fields.
-The airport, Germany's busiest, is another airfield trying to attract Frankfurters to its shops.
-Stores offer everything to make a weary traveller's eyes light up with excitement – discounts on brand-name perfumes and colognes, a superb range of spirits and tobacco and seasonal discounts in the order of 30 per cent.
-Search and compare cheap flights to Frankfurt.
+A mindboggling fact: Frankfurt Airport’s retail offerings would cover four soccer fields.
+The airport, Germany’s busiest, is another airfield trying to attract local Frankfurt residents to its shops.
+Stores offer everything to make a weary traveller’s eyes light up with excitement – discounts on brand-name perfumes and colognes, a superb range of spirits and tobacco and seasonal discounts in the order of 30 per cent.